 Nursing education is integrated into the total program of our institution of higher education which fosters a collaborative learning-centered community.
-The Nursing program provides students a foundation of general education in the humanities, and biological and social sciences.
+The Nursing Program provides students a foundation of general education in the humanities, and biological and social sciences.
 The curriculum contains an equitable distribution between the general education and nursing science components.
-Opportunities are provided in the College, community and clinical settings for students to acquire, integrate and apply the needed knowledge and skills to become practitioners of nursing in a culturally diverse environment.
+Opportunities are provided in the college, community and clinical settings for students to acquire, integrate and apply the needed knowledge and skills to become practitioners of nursing in a culturally diverse environment.
 Students are prepared for articulation with institutions of higher learning and for entry into the job market.

-The Nursing program is staffed with highly qualified faculty who follow a well-planned curriculum that undergoes on-going assessment and revision to maintain instruction of best practice.
+The Nursing Program is staffed with highly qualified faculty who follow a well-planned curriculum that undergoes on-going assessment and revision to maintain instruction of best practice.
 The curriculum uses the 8 core components for the Associate Degree Nurse (ADN) as a framework for graduate outcomes/competencies, and the interactive relationship among the healthcare concepts of the individual/client, environment, health and nursing.
 Students are prepared to administer holistic care by integrating general education knowledge with evidence-based nursing practice.

 Learning is a life-long commitment and is most effective when the student is actively involved in the education process.
 Learning is the result of meaningful experiences by which an individual modifies his/her behavior through a sequence of planned and guided activities of increasing complexity.
 The learning environment is conducive to the development of critical thinking skills, self-confidence and increasing self-direction in the student.
 Teachers are role models and facilitators who help the learner acquire knowledge and skills.
-The nursing faculty recognizes that each student is unique and the individual's learning capacity is affected by cognitive, affective and psychomotor development, motivation to learn, culture, and previous learning experiences.
+The nursing faculty recognizes that each student is unique and the individual's learning capacity is affected by congitive, affective and psychomotor development, motivation to learn, culture, and previous learning experiences.
 Students are exposed to a variety of clinical settings including hospitals, community and long-term care facilities - as well as patient populations diverse in age, culture, gender, health status, and socioeconomic background.
 The faculty integrates innovative evidence-based teaching learning strategies, including state-of-the-art technology, to facilitate student learning that prepares them to respond to changes in health care.
-Educational activities and support services are intended to enhance the development of personal and career goals of students of all ages and cultural backgrounds.
+Educational activities and support services are intended to enhance the development of personal career goals of students of all ages and cultural backgrounds.